elise-ng/comp4651_iot_backend/lambda/README.md

 This folder contains the code of our lambda functions, as well as scripts and configurations necessary to replicate our work locally.

 Please refer to our project report for usage.
+[Draft of Project Report on this part](https://hackmd.io/@chihimng/HJtx85FaB)

 ## Web API Documentation